-Now suppose the boundary of C, denoted as $\partial C$ , is a simple closed curve.
-Note that the above maps $\partial C$ to S, obtaining the image, im ( $\partial C$ ).
-We refer to the boundary of im (C) as uncovered, if im ( $\partial C$ ) $\subset$ S, otherwise, as covered.
+Now suppose the boundary of C, denoted as ∂C , is a simple closed curve2.
+Note that the above maps ∂C to S, obtaining the image, im (∂C).
+We refer to the boundary of im (C) as uncovered, if im (∂C) \subset S, otherwise, as covered.
 Figures 3(a)-(b) illustrate these concepts.
 Note that both examples have zero degree.
 In 3(a), the region C encloses a saddle-sink pair connected by a separatrix.
-By traversing counter-clockwise along $\partial C$ and observing how its image im ( $\partial C$ ) wraps around S, we see that the boundary of im (C) is uncovered.
+By traversing counter-clockwise along ∂C and observing how its image im (∂C) wraps around S, we see that the boundary of im (C) is uncovered.
 In 3(b), the region C encloses a saddle-sink pair not connected by separatrix and the boundary of im (C) is covered.

-In the PL setting, the vector field f is restricted to a triangulation K of C, $f: K \to \mathbb{R}^2$ , where the support of K, |K| = C. We construct the image of C by mapping each vertex $p \in K$ to its vector coordinates $v_p = f(p)$ .
-Through linear interpolation, this also maps edges and triangles in K to edges and triangles in im(C) as illustrated in Figure 3(c).
-The concept of covered and uncovered boundaries of im(C) can be defined similarly up to a small additive constant.
+In the PL setting, the vector field f is restricted to a triangulation K of C, $f: K \to \mathbb{R}^2$, where the support of K, |K| = C. We construct the image of C by mapping each vertex $p \in K$ to its vector coordinates $v_p = f(p)$.
+Through linear interpolation, this construction also maps edges and triangles in K to edges and triangles in (C) (Figure 3(c)).
+The concept of covered and uncovered boundaries of im (C) can be defined similarly up to a small additive constant.